 At the end of the day, as long as you’re on top of your work, you should have no problem with work-life balance issues in the transportation business.

-#4: Working In Transportation Is Rewarding
+#4: Transportation is Rewarding

-Helping American businesses thrive is about as rewarding as it comes.
-Without the transportation world’s assistance, stores would run out of products in a matter of days, inflation would quickly rise and prices across the board would skyrocket.
+You’ll rarely feel like the work you’re doing is for naught in a transportation career.
+Without the transportation world’s assistance, stores would run out of products in a matter of days, inflation would quickly rise, and prices across the board would skyrocket.

 Finding a rewarding career and making a consistent impact is one of the things job seekers prioritize in their search.
 Transportation is just another place for them to find it.

-#5: Every Day in Logistics is New, Fast-Paced and Exciting
+#5: Every Day in Logistics is Different

 Look, a position in logistics will never be underwhelming, boring or stale.
 Every day presents a new challenge to solve.
 For this reason, transportation jobs attract a lot of attention from problem solvers in every walk of life.